j-be/attomail/README.md

 The workflow of attomail:

- 1. Change the process user and group.
- 2. Create a new file with a [unique filename][2] in the mail directory.
+ 1. Create a new file with a [unique filename][2] in the mail directory.
- 3. Write a `Received` header to the file.
+ 2. Write a `Received` header to the file.
 If `From` and `Date` headers are missing, then they will also be appended to the headers.
- 4. Pass data from standard input to the file.
+ 3. Pass data from standard input to the file.
- 5. Exit.
+ 4. Exit.

 attomail can replace the sendmail binary, but note that delivery is only possible for a single user.
 When invoked as `newaliases` or `mailq`, the program